Random ordinate method for mitigating the ray effect in radiative transport equation simulations: Ray effects and low regularity

-We solve Example \ref{2D disk_ray effect}.
-The classical second-order diamond difference (DD) method \cite{lewis1984computational} is adopted for the spatial discretization.
+We would like to emphasize that the main purpose of our current work is to show the convergence orders of the velocity discretization; any spatial discretization can be chosen to obtain the numerical results.
 Since only the convergence order in the velocity variable is considered in this paper, after spatial discretization, the reference solution can be considered as a large integral system for unknowns at the given spatial grids.
 We use the same spatial mesh and discretizations throughout the paper, eliminating the need to consider the error introduced by the spatial discretization.
-We would like to emphasize that the main purpose of our current work is to show the convergence orders of the velocity discretization; any spatial discretization can be chosen to obtain the numerical results.